• Skip to primary navigation

 Instructions

-• Preheat the oven to 375°F and grease well the bottom and sides of two 4-ounce ramekins with coconut oil.
-Cut a piece of parchment paper and place it on the bottom of each ramekin.
+• Preheat the oven to 375°F. Grease the bottoms and sides of two 4-ounce ramekins with coconut oil, then cut parchment paper to fit and place it in the bottom of each ramekin.

-• Melt the chocolate in a bowl over simmering water (double boiler).
-Once the chocolate melts, remove bowl from the heat and stir in the coconut oil and coconut milk until smooth.
+• Melt the chocolate in a heatproof bowl over gently simmering water (a double boiler).
+Once melted, remove the bowl from the heat and stir in the coconut oil and coconut milk until smooth.

-• In a separate bowl, whisk together the egg, vanilla, salt and almond flour.
-Using a spatula, gently mix in the chocolate mixture until you get a smooth chocolate batter.
+• In a separate bowl, whisk together the egg, vanilla, salt, and almond flour.
+Using a spatula, gently fold in the chocolate mixture until the batter is smooth.

-• Divide the batter evenly among the prepared ramekins and place them in a deep baking dish.
-Fill the dish with hot water halfway over the ramekins.
+• Divide the batter evenly between the prepared ramekins and place them in a deep baking dish.
+Carefully pour hot water into the dish until it reaches about halfway up the sides of the ramekins.

-• Bake for 17 minutes or until the edges look firm but the center is softer.
-Remove ramekins from the water bath and allow them to cool for 5 minutes over a cooling rack, then run a knife around the edges to loosen and invert onto your serving plates.
+• Bake for about 17 minutes, or until the edges are set but the center is still soft.
+Remove the ramekins from the water bath and let them cool on a wire rack for 5 minutes.
+Run a knife around the edges to loosen, then carefully invert onto serving plates.

 Notes